pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

 You can also run everything on your local machine.
 However, this option is only available for Linux and MacOS users, as detectron2 does not support Windows 😕.
 If you do not have a GPU on your computer, we strongly recommend using our Google Colab notebook.
 Detailed instructions on running locally can be found in the [Github repository](https://github.com/pupil-labs/densepose-module) and the associated [read the docs](https://densepose-module.readthedocs.io/).

 ::: tip
-Need assistance in implementing your gaze-contingent task?
-Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com) or on our [Discord server](https://pupil-labs.com/chat/) or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.
+Need assistance implementing your own DensePose + gaze tracking application?
+Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com) or on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for formal support options.
 :::